kospiotr/playground/LearningWebServices/README.md

-TestingJaxRs
+LearningWebServices
 ==========
-Simple EE application that integrates JPA and JaxRS
+Simple application that allows to learn Web Services in JEE environment.